IcaliaLabs/alpha/README.md

 ## **Customizing the Dialogue**
 All the logic behind what the bot says, including the Q&A logic live inside **the BotMind** which lives at `app/BotMind/`.
+We call each individual bot or user input as **Bubbles** because they are renderd as such in the chat UI.
 >*In order to customize the dialogue you just need to understand and edit **app/BotMind/_initialBubble.js** and **app/BotMind/BotMindFlows/index.js**.*
 #### **The BotMind**
 The main file for the BotMind is **BotMind.js**, but this file only acts as the collector and exporter of the functions living at **_initialBubble.js**, **_nextBubble.js**, and **_recommendationBubbles.js**.